 How to Build a Koi Pond

 From ‘Creative Fish Studio’ via ‘Hometalk‘, try this more modern DIY pond for your backyard!
 Be careful though, make a pond this big and the kids might want to swim in it!
 He made his into a backyard Koi pond.
 Step by step instructions, plus links to a video tutorial!

-Don’t want to dig all that dirt?
+Don’t want to dig all that dirt building a pond?
 No problem, try this DIY pond in a box, from ‘BHG‘.
 Set this outdoor pond on your patio, or tuck it into your garden along a path for a sweet surprise.
 Complete instructions.

 Image Credits: Family Handyman, Homewise, ehow.com, This Old House, Creative Fish Studio, BHG